 One of my specialities is working with “twenty somethings”.
 I love this area because it is a time of tremendous reflection and growth.
 Below are some articles that relate to empowering young people and preparing parents to help their young adults launch:

-Tips for parents of teens that are preparing to leave the nest:
+- 5 Ways to Get Your Young Adult Ready to Fly Out of the Nest: Tips for parents of teens that are preparing to leave the nest.

-With the rising popularity of dating apps, many young adults struggle with the impact on their self-esteem.
-This article lists some helpful coping strategies:
+- Dating Apps Mental Health: With the rising popularity of dating apps, many young adults struggle with the impact on their self-esteem.
+This article lists some helpful coping strategies.

 Technology and Kids/Families